FinweLtd/OrionSDK_iOS_Prd/README.md

 ------------------

 ##License File

+Orion360 SDK is a commercial product and requires a license file to work.
+An evaluation license is provided with the sample app.
+You can get a watermarked evaluation license file also for your own package name by creating an account to https://store.make360app.com, starting a new SDK project, providing your own package name, and selecting FREE Trial.

 To show 360° content you need a **license** file that must be copied to your app project's resources without any modifications.
 Failure to do so will result to black video player screen.